whoschek/bzfs/README.md

     --include/exclude-snapshot-regex.
 The pipeline results would not
     always be the same if the order were reversed.
 Order matters.

-    *Note:* Bookmarks are always retained aka included in order to help find common snapshots between source and destination.
+    *Note:* During replication, bookmarks are always retained aka included in order to help find common snapshots between source and destination.

 <!-- -->